splunk/rba/docs/searches/threat_object_prevalence.md

 | outputlookup threat_object_count.csv
 ```

-You might want to include more details here, like lists of searches that fired this threat object and so on.
+!!! note "You might want to include more details here, like lists of searches that fired this threat object and so on."

 ## Incorporating into Risk Notables

 Because of potential overlaps in multi-value fields for threat object, we need to change our initial `tstats` logic to keep them separate until after we enrich.
-I will use the base logic for the [limit score stacking](https://github.com/splunk/rba/blob/main/docs/searches/limit_score_stacking.md) Risk Incident Rule with some modifications:
+I will use the base logic for the [limit score stacking](https://github.com/splunk/rba/blob/main/docs/searches/limit_score_stacking.md){ target="blank" } Risk Incident Rule with some modifications:

 ```shell linenums="1"
 | tstats `summariesonly`